bijay135/docker-php-production/README.md

 ## Prerequistics

 To build this enviroment you will need 3 nodes which can communicate with one another.

 - 1 will be master node and 2 will be worker nodes.

 - Add each other ip's in hosts file and use a friendly name for resolution if possible.

-- Install Docker, Docker-Compose and put nodes in swarm mode
+- Install Docker, Docker-Compose and put nodes in swarm mode.

 - 2 worker node join the master node, now our cluster is ready.

 - Install Certbot in master node only.

 - Setup GlusterFS in all three nodes.

-- Create a folder in all three nodes in same path for 'www' and 'letsencrypt'
+- Create a folder in all three nodes in same path for `www` and `letsencrypt`.

 - Create bricks for these folders and mount them in same path, now our code and certificates will be replicated across nodes

 ## Git clone the repository into your path